[cabfpub] Code Signing Baseline Requirements

 > What does "Reserved" imply?

-> randomly generated with at least 16 characters containing uppercase
+> generated with at least 16 characters containing uppercase letters,

-> letters, lowercase letters, numbers, and symbols to transport private
+> lowercase letters, numbers, and symbols to transport private keys." - What

-> keys." - What does it mean to transport the key?
-Does transporting the
+> does it mean to transport the key?
+Does transporting the HW containing the

-> HW containing the key from the safe count?
-Maybe replace with
+> key from the safe count?
+Maybe replace with "electronic transmission"?
+Does

-> will revoke the Certificate without requiring prior notification if
+> revoke the Certificate without requiring prior notification if there is

-> there is any suspected misuse or compromise of the Private Key".
-So if
+> is any suspected misuse or compromise of the Private Key".
+So if an internet

-> an internet post says "I suspect this is malware", the subscriber is
+> post says "I suspect this is malware", the subscriber is obliged to request

-> Signing Service failed to notify the CA within 24 hours after
+> Service failed to notify the CA within 24 hours after identifying a

-> identifying a suspected private key compromise." - Same as above
+> suspected private key compromise." - Same as above

 > "malware" - use the previously defined "Suspect code"

-> - malware distribution is not necessarily illegal.
-Packaging and
+> malware distribution is not necessarily illegal.
+Packaging and reporting

-> reporting malware samples to AV-vendors is quite common.
-Some
+> malware samples to AV-vendors is quite common.
+Some governments reserve the

-> "Verify the Subjects identity using a government photo ID under
+> "Verify the Subject’s identity using a government photo ID under Section

 > "The CA MUST also maintain and check an internal database listing

-> exactly does that imply?
-Does that mean that open programs like Let's
+> does that imply?
+Does that mean that open programs like Let's Encrypt cannot

-> proof (e.g., OCSP logs) that this will cause significant impact to the
+> (e.g., OCSP logs) that this will cause significant impact to the general

-> general public." - in such a case, the CA should be required to notify
+> public." - in such a case, the CA should be required to notify the CABForum

 > "13.2.1Mechanisms" - missing formatting